How revenue recognition, PCA and FAE work

 0

-Invoice date > End of the service period
+Invoice date > End of service period

 0